You know the saying “I wouldn’t feed it to my dog”? Well there’s never been a more fitting scenario for that expression than this one right here*.

 For starters, the yucca plant is toxic to dogs and cats if they eat it fresh, and the reason 20% of pet food companies put it in their products is because it makes their shits smell better.

 The reason I find these things so problematic is because, even though it appears to be getting better, pet food is just as awful as it always was.
 The thing that has changed is that consumers are getting smarter.
 So pet food companies are getting smarter-er.
 Sure, they may have added some “superfoods,” but there are fundamental things about these products that will always be awful, no matter how much kale they put in.
-It shits me beyond my capacity to express it that photos of salmon fillets (which I can’t even afford to feed myself every day) and juicy chicken breasts are allowed to be plastered all over products that contain neither.
 And it’s not fair that consumers who love their pets and are trying to provide them with the best food they can afford are tricked into buying junk.

 MEAT AS THE FIRST INGREDIENT

 Great.
 People know by now that ingredient lists are ordered from biggest to smallest, and it’s widely suggested that you should look for animal protein as the first ingredient in any pet food, and ideally you will see it featured several times in the first 3-5 ingredients.
 The problem with whole meat featuring here is that, on average, meat is about 75% water.
 All of this water is removed through the manufacturing process and the remaining meat concentrate contains only ~25% of its starting weight, which would almost certainly push it well below the weight of the ingredient that is truly most plentiful.
 So when you see a whole meat as the first ingredient and think “wonderful!” remember that this is based on the weight before processing and there is almost certainly much less actual meat in the food than is inferred by this placement.